AT A GLANCE

 Photographic opportunities, for both scenery and wildlife are normally superb.
-The first sailing (19th June ) will have pro-photographers on board, including Daisy Gilardini, who will conduct a photo symposium, which is free for passengers to join.
+This sailingwill have pro-photographers on board, such as Daisy Gilardini, who will conduct a photo symposium, which is free for passengers to join.

 These voyages include the use of waterproof jackets, trousers and boots, plus binoculars and waterproof backpacks if required.

 Dick Filby has voyaged in these waters on many occasions, as has his spouse, Denise Landau, whose infectious enthusiasm usually spreads very quickly indeed.